Welcome

 What is the training:

 The Produce Safety Alliance (PSA) Grower Training Course is one way to satisfy the FSMA Produce Safety Rule requirement.
 Section § 112.22(c) requires ‘At least one supervisor or responsible party for your farm must have successfully completed food safety training at least equivalent to that received under standardized curriculum recognized as adequate by the Food and Drug Administration.’
-Get more information about the PSA course here.
+Get more information about the PSA course.

 Participants must be present for the entire eight-hour course to get credit for attending.